nomadjimbob/mikio/README.md

 }
 ```

+To set a Dark Mode icon in the navigation bar, upload an image named `icon-dark.png` using the media manager in the root namespace or save the image inside the images directory of the template.

 ## Mikio Plugin

 The [Mikio Plugin](https://github.com/nomadjimbob/mikioplugin/) is also available to add bootstrap 4 style + more elements to DokuWiki pages.